 Read more about the surgical procedures of pancreatic cancer treatment here

-Chemotherapy for pancreatic cancer is the use of drugs to counter or kill the cancerous cells in the body and is more widespread and can kill the cancer that has spread to other tissues or organs of the body too and hence is the prefered treatment for metastasized cancers and those that are likely to spread too.
+Chemotherapy is the use of drugs to counter or kill the cancerous cells in the body and is more widespread and can kill the cancer that has spread to other tissues or organs of the body too and hence is the preferred treatment for metastasized cancers and those that are likely to spread too.

 Radiation therapy for pancreatic cancer uses high dosage of radiation to kill cancer cells and shrink the cancerous tumours.
 It is not typically used to treat cancer that has already spread to the other parts of the body and is mainly used post surgery as a part of adjuvant treatment.

 When the tumour cannot entirely be removed by the surgery or has already spread to different parts of the body, targeted therapy is used.
 This treatment uses drugs that interfere with specific tissues that cancer cell growth and survival unlike in chemotherapy where the drugs target the rapidly dividing cells itself.

 In cases where the cancer has spread and cannot be completely removed by surgery, the priority is to alleviate or palliate the symptoms of the cancer to improve the quality of life and to make the patient more comfortable.
 A stent can be placed to remove the blockage caused by the tumour to open the duct and restore the flow of substances.
 If it is not possible to open the duct through a stent, a bypass procedure may be done too.